HO CHI MINH CITY, DANANG, HOI AN, HALONG BAY, HANOI, AND ANGKOR WAT

 With a plethora of spectacular scenery and Indochinese history, this air-inclusive tour to Vietnam and Angkor Wat showcases some of South Asia’s most beautiful features.
-Start your trip by learning about the Vietnam War at the Cu Chi Tunnels, followed by sightseeing and leisure time around Saigon.
-In Hue, the country’s capital, explore some of Vietnam’s greatest attractions and then immerse yourself in the immaculate beauty of Danang and the cultural charm of Hoi An.
+Start your trip by learning about the Vietnam War at the Cu Chi Tunnels, followed by sightseeing and leisure time around Ho Chi Minh City.
+Immerse yourself in the immaculate beauty of Danang and the cultural charm of Hoi An.
 Plus, during a breathtaking boat ride in Halong Bay, you’ll be blown away by the emerald waters and limestone islands.
 After exploring Hanoi, make your way into Cambodia to discover Angkor Wat’s marvelous architecture and ancient temples.

 - 2 nights in Hoi An